Configuration#

 Specifically, it will generate a single index file for the whole gallery.

-This index file will contain descriptions for the whole gallery as well as for
+This index file will contain headers for the parent gallery and each subsection, with

 Manually passing files#